TheRingZer0Team/incus-track-deployment/README.md

 ```

 * `config.name` is the name of the container/folder/challenge.
-* `config.remote` and `config.project` are related to LXD for where you want the instance to be.
+* `config.remote` and `config.project` are related to Incus for where you want the instance to be.
 * `config.launch` configurations to launch an instance.
 * `config.launch.image` contains the remote of where the image is and the name of the image.
 * `config.launch.config` contains the configuration key/value pairs to launch an instance.
 * `config.launch.is_virtual_machine` if the container is a virtual machine or an instance.
 * `config.copy` configurations to copy an instance from another instance.
-* `config.copy.remote` and `config.project` are related to LXD for where the source instance is.
+* `config.copy.remote` and `config.project` are related to Incus for where the source instance is.
 * `config.copy.config` contains the configuration key/value pairs to copy an instance.
 * `config.network` network configurations.
 * `config.network.name` network's name.